 Contracts are an essential part of most businesses and they come in many different forms.
 A contract in its most basic form is a legally binding agreement between two or more people.
-The relevant parties must have legal capacity and the contract itself must contain offer, acceptance, consideration, and intention to create legal relations.
-Generally speaking every contract should contain the following:-
+The relevant parties must have legal capacity and the contract itself must contain an offer, acceptance, consideration, and intention to create legal relations.
+Generally speaking, every contract should contain the following:

 The parties must be clearly designated with names and addresses.